On the 25th of January 2022, Morrissey Central published an Open Letter from Morrissey to Johnny Marr requesting him to stop talking about him.

 Before we start, one more thing needs making crystal clear; Johnny Marr is a Very Happy Man.
 And why not?
 At 27 years of age (27?
 Shocking, isn’t it?) he has it all, sorted.
 A career on the very brink of new pinnacles: a blessed marriage to Angie; a collection of guitars vast enough to satisfy even as voracious an axe-freak as he; a car too big for most of the streets of his native Manchester; a studio refuge in the depths of his home.
 Did I say ‘happy ?
 This, people, is the proverbial pig in shit.

 But best of all, though, is Johnny Marr’s healthy relationship with his past.
 He has refused to let it haunt or hinder him.
 Nor is he cramped, like some, by an undue reverence for Morrissey.
 Indeed, he (like all the Factory mafia) now refers to his former soulmate as ‘Dorissey’ and has re-christened the limpid lad’s last 45 (‘Our Frank’) as ‘Alf Wank’.
 (Danny Kelly, NME, April 1991) https://mycuttings.blogspot.com/2021/03/1991-04-20-johnny-marr-nme.html

-Side Note 2: if Morrissey mimicked a Black artist it would have been in his List of Word Crimes:
+Side Note 2: if Morrissey mimicked a Black artist it would have been a scandal:

 This is nervy, routine business-avoidance.
 We’re here to talk Smiths.
 Start at the start.